-NSW public officials and members of parliament – allegations concerning corrupt conduct involving Australian Water Holdings Pty Ltd (Operation Credo) and allegations concerning soliciting, receiving and concealing payments (Operation Spicer)
+NSW public officials and members of Parliament – allegations concerning corrupt conduct involving Australian Water Holdings Pty Ltd (Operation Credo)

 The Commission is also investigating whether public officials and others were involved in the falsification of a cabinet minute relating to a public private partnership proposal made by AWH intended to mislead the NSW Government Budget Cabinet Committee and obtain a benefit for AWH, and other related matters.

-As there are common elements to both operations Credo and Spicer, the evidence taken in each operation will be taken as evidence in both operations.
+As there are common elements to this investigation and Operation Spicer, the evidence taken in each operation is taken as evidence in both operations.

 For information about the Operation Spicer report, published on 30 August 2016, visit this page.

 In both operations Credo and Spicer, the Commission also investigated the circumstances in which false allegations of corruption were made against senior SWC executives.